openkfw/rmmv/website/docs/executive-summary.md

 sidebar_position: 4
 ---

 # Executive Summary
-# Executive Summary

 Remotely managed and monitored international development projects have been an expanding mode of practice in environments where security risks are high.
 This trend has been further accelerated and broadened by the COVID-19 pandemic.
-The ensuing travel restrictions and social distancing measures have caused a shift in thinking about how work can be accomplished remotely and may significantly expand the use of _Remote Management_, _Monitoring_, and _Verification_ (RMMV) methods to allow interna- tional development cooperation practitioners to continue operating in areas with severely limited or no access.
+The ensuing travel restrictions and social distancing measures have caused a shift in thinking about how work can be accomplished remotely and may significantly expand the use of _Remote Management_, _Monitoring_, and _Verification_ (RMMV) methods to allow international development cooperation practitioners to continue operating in areas with severely limited or no access.

 **KfW’s Mandate in International Development Cooperation**